Why Emotional Quotient could be the key to a successful organization

 This effort of practising EQ is a two-way effort.
 Donald Brown’s built a classic inventory of about 500 behaviours and characteristics recognized and displayed.
 Based on this list, they identified four universal moral principles—integrity, responsibility, forgiveness, and compassion.
 Fig5 shows how employees rated CEOs on the same.
 Hence, both leaders and employees need to practice EQ effectively.

-Let’s understand a few practices by which HR leaders can implement practising EQ at workplaces:
+Let’s understand a few practices by which HR leaders can implement practising Emotional Quotient at workplaces:

 · Lead by example: